elyssiawid/Sprint-Challenge-React-Wars/README.md

 Props are a helper object that help components share state.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
       A side effect is anything that affects something outside the scope of the function being executed.
+We can do this with Effect hooks.

 ## Project Set Up